 Back when this blog was newer, my science posts were the most detailed posts.
-We do science with another family and have had the opportunity to work our way through nearly all the topics for elementary school.
+We did science with another family and had the opportunity to work our way through nearly all the topics for elementary school.
 I spent a lot of time looking at various curricula, but never found one that I felt did everything I wanted for science.
 In the end, I organized it myself, but it has been a lot of work.

-In the meantime, you can still read my old posts about our first two years, which have gaps, but also, I hope, can serve as inspiration.
+You can still read my old posts about our first two years, which have gaps, but also, I hope, can serve as inspiration.

 In addition to the science encyclopedia, we made especially heavy use of (and I recommend highly) the following resources: